vladigleba/vladigleba.github.io/posts/gospel/law.md

 ## Is it possible for the law to change?

-> *Jesus Christ the same* yesterday, and to day, and *for ever*.
-{% ct 'Hebrews 13:8' %}

 > And it is easier for heaven and earth to pass, *than one tittle of the law to fail*.
 {% ct 'Luke 16:17' %}

+> *Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.* For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
+{% ct 'Matthew 5:17-18' %}

 > My covenant will I not break, *nor alter the thing that is gone out of my lips*.
 {% ct 'Psalm 89:34' %}

-The fact that Jesus had to die on the cross to pay for the penalty of lawlessness for us is the biggest evidence that the law of God is unchangeable.
+The fact that Jesus had to die on the cross to pay the penalty of lawlessness for us is the greatest evidence that the law of God is unchangeable.
+He could not have laid down His life to fulfill the law {% rf 'Romans 10:4; Galatians 4:4-5' %}, only to then declare that same law—the one that required His infinite life—to be no longer binding on His followers.
+A law that requires an infinite price must stand for eternity.
+To declare it done away with only cheapens His great sacrifice.
+To reject it is to reject Christ Himself.

 ## What is God’s law a reflection of?